freealise/freealise/ar/README.md

 vectorizer: textbox with dot symbols x2 for sparse input by stroke (0-65535, 16 colors with random dithering)
 displace points out or in according to color difference from original (dithering) or merge with depth estimator and blur according to average depth

-subtitles: vtt ?
+audio / subtitles: source map, vtt
 morpher: use to match timepoints with transparent holes
-pano: rotate according to heading/pitch

 docs: get commentary (preferably written first) out of code
 in order of not succession but execution, to wiki with toc and markdown